Howland Island

-Howland Island (/ˈhaʊlənd/) is a coral island and strict nature reserve located just north of the equator in the central Pacific Ocean, about 1700 nmi southwest of Honolulu.
+Howland Island (/ˈhaʊlənd/) is an uninhabited coral island and strict nature reserve located just north of the equator in the central Pacific Ocean, about 1700 nmi southwest of Honolulu.
 The island lies almost halfway between Hawaii and Australia and is an unincorporated, unorganized territory of the United States.
 Together with Baker Island, it forms part of the Phoenix Islands.
 For statistical purposes, Howland is grouped as one of the United States Minor Outlying Islands.
 The island has an elongated cucumber-shape on a north–south axis, 1.40 x 0.55 mi, and covers 1 mi2.

 Howland Island National Wildlife Refuge consists of the entire island and the surrounding 32074 acre of submerged land.
 The island is managed by the U.S. Fish and Wildlife Service as an insular area under the U.S. Department of the Interior.
 It is part of the Pacific Islands Heritage Marine National Monument.

 The atoll currently has no economic activity.
 It is managed as a nature reserve.
 It is best known as the island Amelia Earhart and Fred Noonan were striving for but failed to reach when they and their airplane disappeared on July 2, 1937, during their planned round-the-world flight.
 Airstrips constructed to accommodate their planned stopover were subsequently damaged in World War II, not maintained, and gradually disappeared.
 There are no harbors or docks.
 The fringing reefs may pose a maritime hazard.
 There is a boat landing area along the middle of the sandy beach on the west coast and a crumbling day beacon.
 The island is visited every two years by the U.S. Fish and Wildlife Service.
 It was mined for guano in the 19th century, and in the 1930s it was colonized by the American Equatorial Islands Colonization Project.
 In modern times, it is a nature reserve, and there are some historical remains from the colony and a stone tower called Earhart Light.